Global Education Forum

 The Global Education Forum (the Forum) was established in September 2019 to bring together high-level leaders from key donor countries and multilateral institutions supporting SDG 4.
 It aims to improve international collaboration and advocate for increased and more effective investment in global education.

-The Forum aims to accelerate global progress towards achieving inclusive, equitable, and quality education for the world’s children and youth.
+The Global Education Forum (GEF) aims to accelerate global progress towards achieving inclusive, equitable, and quality education for the world’s children and youth.

 - Develop a clear message around the urgency of the global education emergency

 - Strengthen coordination of bilateral and multilateral international support to ensure predictable, sustainable and coherent financing and deliver economies of scale and scope, and greater efficiency and impact on the ground

 - Work with leaders from selected countries, at their request, to mobilize international support for their national objectives and country plans.

 The GEF most recently convened members in October 2021.
 The meeting was held at a time when the global community was still facing the uncertain consequences of the global pandemic as some schools were beginning the process of reopening while others remained closed due to the pandemic.
 Some children will still not return to school even after schools reopen, further deepening existing inequalities between high-income and middle- and low-income countries.
 Prior to the pandemic, learning poverty was at 53% and was initially estimated to rise to 63%.
 Startling new data from the World Bank shows an actual rise to 70%.
 These learning losses could lead to as much as a 10% loss in lifetime earnings for the generation of children in countries with longer school closures.